Effects of Hurricane Matthew in Florida

-Hurricane Matthew was the strongest tropical cyclone to affect the First Coast of Florida since 1898.
-A late-season Category 5 hurricane in late 2016, Matthew was the first hurricane to threaten the Floridan coastline as a major hurricane since Wilma in 2005.
+Hurricane Matthew was the strongest tropical cyclone to threaten and impact Florida since Hurricane Wilma in 2005.
+Developing into a tropical storm on September 28, Matthew underwent rapid intensification, strengthening to a Category 5 hurricane with winds of 165 mph by October 1.
+After slight weakening, Matthew made two landfalls in Haiti and Cuba.
+Matthew slightly reintensified before making further landfalls in The Bahamas, and then paralleling the coast of the Southeastern United States for 36 hours.
+Matthew transitioned into an extratropical cyclone on October 10.

 While the center of the storm did not actually cross the coastline, the western eyewall of the storm paralleled the coast, with the most eastern portions receiving winds up to Category 2 strength.
 The storm caused at least three direct deaths and eleven indirect, and up to $2.77 billion (2016 USD) in damages.